 In the wild gerbils form small family units.
 They are social creatures and hug, clean, run after, and tussle with one another.
-Similar to other communal animals like wolves, there is a principal pair of gerbils that reproduce while the older progeny look after the young.
-As the children reach puberty and consequently maturity, they leave their community to form another social group.
+As is the case with other communal animals like wolves, there is a principal pair of gerbils that reproduce while the older progeny look after the young.
+As the pups reach puberty and consequently maturity, they leave their community to form another social group.
 Even in confinement, gerbils prefer to be in groups.
-However it is entirely at the owner’s discretion to determine the most advantageous size of such group.
+However, it is entirely at the owner’s discretion to determine the most advantageous size of such a group.

 The American Gerbil Society has made a set of recommendations you can see below:

 Two stranger gerbils should be introduced to each other only through the split cage method (as described below).
-Generally speaking, young gerbils, sexually developed pairs and a mature male and young set up groups most easily.
+Generally speaking, young gerbils, sexually developed pairs with a mature male and young gerbils set up groups most easily.
 It is advisable not to keep more than two adult females together.
-Although some breeders have managed to breed with seven male gerbils together successfully, it is better to keep no more than four males together in one place.
+Although some breeders have managed to breed successfully with seven male gerbils together, it is better to keep no more than four males together in one place.
 Never raise more than one female gerbil in a single cage.
-When a second litter comes along, remove of all but about 1-3 gerbil kids to prevent overcrowding.
+When a second litter comes along, remove all but about 1-3 gerbil pups to prevent overcrowding.

 Split Cage Introduction Method